ibm-cloud-architecture/refarch-kc-streams/README.md

 initially implemented simple bounds checks, but will move to a more complex machine learning model in order to illustrate a more advanced application.

-Currently, the application includes the following simple checks:
+The application has been designed to detect and predict the following events:
+1. Container with fresh produce that has spoiled.
+2. Container is on fire.
+3. Container refrigeration unit has failed.
-1. Container temperature is above threshold and power consumption is above threshold ==> Failure
+4. Container refrigeration unit power consumption is abnormal.
+5. Container temp is outside defined range.
+6. Ship arrival time estimate.

-TODO: Add more complete rules and models here.
+TODO: Add more complete rules and models used to do these predictions.

 ### Decide: Filter the Results